proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

 The first was at the start of my
-[graduate studies in astrophysics](/portfolio/tres.html), when I became a pracitioner of
+[graduate studies in astrophysics](/portfolio/tres.html), when I became a practitioner of
 [David Allen's Getting Things Done (GTD)](https://gettingthingsdone.com/) methodology, which emphasizes clarity of mind and effective action